Stamp Duty Calculator

 The table illustrates the cyclical nature of stamp duty receipts, with government policy changes creating significant peaks and troughs.
 The 2024-25 figure sits between the post-holiday crash and the all-time peak, reflecting both strong transaction volumes and the behavioral response to announced rate changes.

-What Drove the Increase
+What Drove the Revenue Increase

 1. The April 2025 Deadline Effect

-2. Higher Surcharge Rates
+2. Higher Additional Property Surcharge

 3. House Price Growth